aparnasree2020/CAS_RPM_2023_GBM/README.md

 ![Runall](/readme_images/Runall.jpg)

 7. Each cell is supposed to be run sequentially, but you can run them out of order too during testing.
+When you hover over a cell, you can see that a "Play" button show up.
+Click on that play button to run that particular cell

 ![Run one cell](/readme_images/run_one_cell.JPG )